 The official currency of Panama is the balboa, but the country does not print its own tender and uses the US dollar instead.
 ATMs are available in urban areas and credit cards are widely accepted in the cities as well.
-However, it’s best to carry US cash as it’s accepted everywhere (especially smaller bills, as it might be difficult to break $50 or $100 bills in rural restaurants and shops).
+However, it’s best to carry US cash as it’s accepted everywhere.
+Try to stick to smaller bills, as it might be difficult to break $50 or $100 bills in rural restaurants and shops.

 Panama’s official language is Spanish, however, many Indigenous groups speak their own native dialects such as Embera, Teribe, Guna, Ngöbe-Bugle (Guaymi), Wounaan, and Guari Guari.
-English is becoming more common, partially because of the growing community of expatriates from North America and partially because English is now required learning in public schools.
+English is becoming more common, partly because of the growing community of expatriates from North America and partly because English is now required learning in public schools.

 Best Time to Go

 The best and the most popular time to go to Panama is from December to April, which is the driest time of year.
-However, if travellers don’t mind a bit of rain, Panama can easily be visited during other parts of the year.
+However, if travellers don’t mind a bit of rain, Panama can easily be visited year-round.

 Panama has a tropical maritime climate with two seasons: wet from May to November and dry from December to April.
-All year round the temperature sits between 23°C/75°F and 32°C/90°F.
+Year-round, the temperature sits between 23°C/75°F and 32°C/90°F.

-Due to its accessibility and great weather all year round, Panama is a versatile destination that attracts travellers for a variety of reasons.
-However, it is ideal for visitors who enjoy spending time close to nature and those who want to discover many beautiful beaches not simply to relax and sunbathe, but also to snorkel, dive, and play water sports.
+Due to its accessibility and great weather year-round, Panama is a versatile destination that attracts travellers for a variety of reasons.
+However, it is ideal for visitors who enjoy spending time close to nature and those who want to discover many beautiful beaches, with options to snorkel, dive, and play water sports.
 Panama also appeals to visitors who seek anthropological and cultural experiences with local Indigenous communities.